Forgiveness: The Misunderstood Virtue

 What about the dead?

 If forgiveness requires repentance, does that mean forgiveness is impossible in the case of those who have died unrepentant?
 Yes.
-This situation is essentially the same as a living person who refuses the repent.
-The only difference is that with the living, there is still hope for future reconciliation.
+This situation is essentially the same as a living person who refuses to repent.
+The only difference is that with the living there is still hope for future reconciliation.
 With the dead, all such hope is gone.

 One might have unresolved anger regarding a deceased person, but remember, forgiveness is not about resolving anger.
 Anger is resolved through the power of the Holy Spirit, and we can experience a release from anger even after our offender has passed away.